Overstaying Australian Visa 2023

 Temporary Australian visas have an expiration date.
 It is very important for you to be aware of your visa’s expiry date.
 You have to leave Australia before your visa expires or else you will be in trouble.

 If you are in this situation now, you must be aware of the consequences of overstaying an Australian visa?
 And what should you do if you accidentally overstayed your Australian visa?

 What you need to do if you overstayed your Australian visa

 If you accidentally overstay your Australian visa, the first thing that you must do is inform the Department.
-Many visa holders are afraid to notify the Department regarding their overstayed visa case because they think the Department will put them to detention.
-Well, actually, the Department will not arrest you when you inform them of your case.
+Many visa holders are afraid to notify the Department regarding their overstayed visa case because they think the Department will detain them.
+In actuality, the Department will not arrest you when you inform them of your case.

 Once you inform the Department, you will be referred to a Bridging Visa E application.
 By holding a Bridging Visa E, you can stay in Australia legally while preparing for your departure or arranging another Australian visa application.

 Impact of overstaying Australian Visa

 Generally, if you are caught overstaying your Australian visa, you will face detention, deportation, or re-entry bans.
-But, you will encounter different impacts if you have overstayed your Australian visa for less or more than 28 days.
+You will encounter different impacts if you have overstayed your Australian visa for less or more than 28 days.
 Here are the consequences:

 Less than 28 days

-If you overstay your Australian visa less than 28 days and you have an Australian partner, you may be able to apply for an Australian visa to remain there legally.
+If you overstay your Australian visa less than 28 days and you have an Australian partner, you may be able to apply for an Australian partner visa to remain there legally.
 But, you need to provide the evidence to support your eligibility for an Australian partner visa.
 It is better to seek legal advice from a registered migration agent to help you.

 And if you are willing to sort your visa status, you can consider applying for a bridging visa.
 With the bridging visa, you can stay legally in Australia and arrange your departure to your home country or prepare for another Australian visa application.